TomVer99/FHICT-typst-template/documentation/manual.typ

 For more details, refer to the LICENSE file included in the repository.

+Please not that not all content in the template is licensed under the MIT License.
+For example, the Roboto font used in the template is subject to its own licensing terms.

+When copying content from this template, make sure to respect the licenses of any third-party resources used in the template.

 = Versioning

 This template follows semantic versioning.
 The version number is composed of three parts: major, minor, and patch.
 For example, in version 1.2.3: